-The Arts & Culture Impact Grants utilize private resources to support the beautification, historical preservation, and general livability of Downtown Missoula.
+The Arts & Culture Impact Grant Program utilizes private resources to support the beautification, historical preservation, and general livability of Downtown Missoula.
 The Missoula Downtown Foundation supports placemaking projects that celebrate Downtown Missoula as the cultural center of our community.

 Placemaking projects reimagine public spaces and contribute to an inviting, healthy, vibrant community.
 The Foundation’s Arts & Culture Impact Grants aim to create connectivity to Downtown, capitalize on community assets, and create bonds among residents, visitors, and Downtown Missoula.
 Placemaking projects can transform identified spaces in Downtown Missoula and strengthen the connection people have with the Missoula community.
 The Foundation supports public and private entities, organizations, groups, and or individuals that:

 · Make Downtown Missoula even better for future generations

 · Support the cultural, social, and economic uniqueness that is Downtown Missoula

 · Create long-lasting positive change in Downtown Missoula